wiggitywhitney/vibe_practice/README.md

 The project includes an automated developer journal system that:

-- Reminds you to create daily journal entries at 3pm
+- Provides terminal-based daily journal reminders at 5pm
 - Uses git commit history to suggest journal content
 - Integrates with Cursor AI to generate properly formatted entries
-- Includes post-commit hooks for additional reminders
-- Supports both macOS and Linux notification systems
+- Runs in terminal only without system notifications
 - Generates weekly development statistics on Monday mornings

 For detailed setup and usage instructions, see [JOURNAL_SYSTEM.md](./docs/journal/JOURNAL_SYSTEM.md).